 Just a very brief look at the infamous “ Rock ” or Alcatraz Island National Park.
 The Alcatraz tour is simply a must do on your list of things to see and do while visiting San Francisco.
 The spectacular view when crossing to the Island of the City of San Francisco and the Bay is worth the price of admission alone! 😉

-Be sure to view some more of our Alcatraz Island Prison Photos taken while on our tour and while enjoying our wonderful Holidays in San Francisco!
+Alcatraz is now a part of the National Park Service and will remain this way for the distant future.
+Be sure to view some more of our Alcatraz Island Prison Photos taken while on our tour and while enjoying our wonderful vacation in San Francisco!